janBorowy/QuizApp/README.md

 ## Mutation
 ### addQuiz
 - Takes QuizInput type variable and adds to database
-- Doesn't take question input
-### addQuestion
-- Takes QuestionInput type variable and adds to database
-- Quiz is associated with question by quizId variable in QuestionInput
+- Questions order won't be kept
 ### deleteQuiz
 - Deletes Quiz with given id from database
 - Cascade deletes all question associated
-### removeQuestion
-- deletes question with given id from database
 ## Query
-### quizById
+### quiz
 - fetches quiz associated with given id
 ### quizByTitle
 - fetches all quizzes with given title
 ### solveQuiz
 - Takes SolveQuizInput type
 - quizId determines which quiz user would like to solve
-- answers is array of strings, which are representation of answers chosen
+- answers is array of AnswerInputs
-- answers array should be the same size as the amount of questions in quiz
-- answers correspond to questions at the same index in the `quiz.questions` array
+- valid query should answer all questions of given quiz and should answer them once

 ## How to input solutions and answers
 - QuestionInput type contains variable correctAnswerString and type